White Chocolate Sourdough Discard Scone Recipe

 Sourdough Discard Scone Tips

 - Move each of the dough balls to an already prepared baking sheet that has parchment paper that is lightly oiled.
-Go ahead and flatten your disc and cut your scones on the baking sheet.
+Go ahead and flatten your disc and cut your unbaked scones on the baking sheet.
 This makes it so much easier than having to move each scone.
 You can gently separate each scone after cutting (before baking) to have more defined edges.

-Supplies Needed
+Supplies Needed for Delicious Sourdough Scones

 - Large mixing bowl

-- Small mixing bowl
+- Small bowl

 - Whisk

-- Pastry Blender
+- Pastry cutter

 - Measuring cups